stacksgov/grants-program/docs/Funding-Stream-Details.md

 ### Open Source Dev, First-time Grant

-This is the best place for developers new to the Stacks Foundation grant process to start.
-Funding for new and novel, technology-rich grants available from $0 to $25k.
+If this is your first grant with the Stacks Foundation and your project is software or research driven, you must complete a First-time Grant grant before applying for any funding exceeding $25k.
+All applications must focus on new and novel, high-impact technology that strengthens the Stacks network.
+Funding available from $0 to $25k.

 </br>

 ### Open Source Dev, Repeat / Follow-up Grant

-Once you have an Open Source Dev, First-time Grant under your belt, we encourage developers to apply for an Open Source Dev, Repeat / Follow-up Grant.
+Only once you have an Open Source Dev, First-time Grant under your belt are you able to apply for an Open Source Dev, Repeat / Follow-up Grant.
 Having a relationship with a developer, a team, and/or a project provides opportunities for increased funding.
 Grants available from $25k to $250k.

 </br>